 We all know that we should brush twice a day, accompanied by flossing and rinsing with mouthwash.
-We know that it helps keep our mouth healthy and free of harmful bacteria.
+We know that it helps keep our mouths healthy and free of harmful bacteria.
 But for most people, that may just be all they know about tooth brushing.
 It is extremely important to know the specifics when it comes to managing your oral health.
 Continue reading for more information on toothbrushing, and how to develop a better home-care regimen to halt the growth of harmful bacteria, and to promote a healthy, happy mouth.

 1 – Use the Right Brush